MasterCard Debit Cards with Chip Technology

 Introducing Chip Cards.
 Enhanced Security for your MasterCard Debit Card

-Cecil Bank will soon offer debit cards with chip technology.
+Cecil Bank offers debit cards with chip technology.
 The embedded computer chip provides more security and wider international acceptance.

 A microchip embedded in every card adds a new layer of protection against fraud for purchases made at the point of sale.
 Information programmed into the chip is personalized for your account and each transaction generates a unique code, adding an extra safeguard against unauthorized use and counterfeiting.